 OPG operates and maintains Ontario-based hydroelectric facilities in regional operations groups.
 In 2017, the number of regional groups was reduced from five to four, by integrating the Central Operations work centers into three of the other existing groups.
+These operations groups are also responsible for the operation and maintenance of OPG's solar and thermal generating facilities.

-The following are the four regional operations groups that currently operate and maintain OPG's 66 Ontario-based hydroelectric facilities:
+The following are the four regional operations groups that currently operate and maintain OPG's 66 Ontario-based hydroelectric facilities as of December 31, 2019: